 - For all homework, as in life, you may work together.
 However, understand that solving problems by yourself is a core skill in academic inquiry.
 The submitted homework you must create yourself.
 You must also reference other people that helped you with the homework.
-The reason for this is because in the real world, not attributing your sources does helpers a disservice at best and at worst is plagiarism, which is one of the greatest sins in academia. - Reading assignments with feedback: We will have reading assignments from the textbook, journal publications, and other sources.
+The reason for this is because in the real world, not attributing your sources does helpers a disservice at best and at worst is plagiarism, which is one of the greatest sins in academia. - Reading assignments with feedback: We will have reading assignments from the textbook, journal publications and other sources.
 You will generally have to create some kind of feedback, which may be a written summary of the article or you may have to lead a discussion in class.
-The purpose of this is because studies show that if you write about or discuss an article (rather than just reading it), knowledge of the subject and retention is greatly increased. - Calculations: There will be exercises where a calculation is required.
-In these problems, you must show your work in enough depth that a typical student in the class could follow your reasoning.
+The purpose of this is because studies show that if you write/discuss an article (rather than just reading it), knowledge of the subject and retention is greatly increased.

+- Calculations: There will be exercises where a calculation is required.
+In these problems, you must show your work in enough depth that someone else can follow your reasoning.
 This is because (1) if you make a mistake in computing the final answer, you can still get partial credit for the approach you use and (2) when doing example calculations in real life (such as in a published paper or thesis), you will have to show your work so that others can follow. - Writing assignments: Being able to communicate effectively in writing is one of the most important skills in the sciences.
-There will be writing assignments where not only the content but the clarity of your work will be assessed. - Late policy: you can turn in 3 Lecture Homework assignments in this course 3 days late (due on Sunday at 11:59pm) for full credit if you notify both instructors prior to the original deadline.
+There will be writing assignments where not only the content but the clarity of your work will be assessed. - Late policy: you can turn in 3 Lecture Homework assignments in this course 1 week late for full credit if you notify me prior to the deadline.
 No other excuse is needed.
-You cannot "bank" this time (turning in 1 assignment 9 days late) or "gift" your late assignment quota to others.
-The reason for this is that since we normally give you a week to do each assignment, and it takes us about a week to grade it after all assignments are turned in, a more lenient late policy delays return of the homeworks to all students which makes it difficult to prepare for exams.
-No homework will be accepted beyond the 3 day extension.
+You cannot "bank" this time (turning in 1 assignment 3 weeks late) or "gift" your late assignment quota to others.
+That is because this could result in people falling too far behind in the class and also because it delays return of the other homeworks.